mlibrary/text-assembler/README.md

 - MariaDB 5.5 (Should work on MySQL, but haven't tested it)
 - Apache 2.4.7
 - Mono 5.0
-- Git 1.9.1 (If using Git for a code repository)
+- Git 1.9 (If using Git for a code repository)

 Special Ubuntu Packages:

 - libapache2-mod-mono
 - mono-apache-server4
+- mono-dbg

 Environment